 Today’s global economy has made the world more interconnected — businesses regularly work with partners from all corners of the map.
 But as the business world expands, supply chains become more complex.
 “Manufacturers and distributors face a variety of potential disruptions ranging from natural disasters, pandemics, and cyber threats to equipment breakdowns, counterfeit materials, and supplier delays,” says Stan Brubaker, Product Director, Risk Control Technical Services, Liberty Mutual Insurance.

-Whatever the reason, what remains clear is that addressing disruptions can be challenging addressing these disruptions can be challenging — leaving businesses vulnerable to interruptions and potentially liable for faulty products.
+Whatever the reason, what remains clear is that addressing disruptions can be challenging — leaving businesses vulnerable to interruptions and potentially liable for faulty products.
 To keep their supply chains running smoothly, manufacturers and distributors must closely manage:

 - Supply chain partner relationships.
 Every supply chain consists of numerous players ranging from suppliers, manufacturers, and distributors, to dealers and retailers.
 These players will each have a unique role in producing a final product.